 - Eat a balanced, well planned, whole food, plant based diet and cut out oil (or drastically reduce it).

 - Take vitamin B12 in a liquid, high potency form for easier absorption.

 - Incorporate a multi vitamin, magnesium and vitamin B complex tablet daily (adapt this to your own daily requirements).

 - Probiotics to improve digestion (I have gluten intolerance so want to heal the gut).

 - Exercise for 1 hour daily.
 Include strength training, core abs training, cardio exercise & yoga, with one rest day per week.
 Or choose the exercise you most enjoy and do that instead.
 Keep some variety to your exercise schedule and enjoy!

-Extra: Tips for a Healthy Vegan Lifestyle in Menopause
+Extra: Tips for a Healthy Vegan Lifestyle to Beat Menopause Naturally

 I hope you’ve found this post useful for helping you to stay on track throughout menopause and beyond.
 There are a few other things which I think are important to the whole picture.

 - Flax is an important source of omega 3.
 You can read more about flax here.